 Keep.
 Things.
 Simple.

-2019, we live in an ever-increasing world of complexities, from the moment we wake up, throughout the day, till the time we lay down to sleep – we are bombarded with complex choices to make.
-For instance, when you wake up what should you do first?
+2019.
+We live in an ever-increasing world of complexities, from the moment we wake up, throughout the day, till the time we lay down to sleep – we are bombarded with complex choices to make.
+For instance, when you wake up, what should you do first?
 Different pieces of research are giving us different options… should you pray, meditate, set goals, reflect, exercise, drink water, drink coffee, have breakfast, rush to get ready or check your phone?
 If you check your phone do you check WhatsApp messages, SMS messages, voice messages, emails, LinkedIn, Facebook, Instagram, Pinterest, Snapchat or Twitter feeds etc?
-We live in a time of mass customisation, leading to a mass of options, each option comes at the cost of losing the opportunity of an alternative.
+We live in a time of mass customisation, leading to a multitude of options, each option comes at the cost of losing the opportunity of an alternative.
 Wouldn’t it be great to just follow some divine rules?
 Wouldn’t it be just great to keep it simple…

 “Any fool can make something complicated.
 It takes a genius to make it simple.”